 In Herzl’s 1896 book Der Judenstaat (The Jewish State), which became in effect the Zionist manifesto, he wrote of his vision of a near future, independent Jewish homeland that would be reestablished sometime in the 20th Century.
 The name of his movement, Zionism, was borrowed from the name of the hill near Jerusalem called Zion, which also became synonymous with the capital of Israel and the universal symbol for all those Jews yearning to return to their land.

 Zionism first became a popular movement among the Jews in Europe, particularly during the late 1800s and early 1900s.
-Antisemitic persecutions against Jewish people (called pogroms) during this period combined with the rising tide of the Zionist movement fueled the fire that resulted in mass migrations of Jews out of Europe and back to the land which was formerly Israel’s.
+Antisemitic persecutions against Jewish people (called pogroms) during this period and combined with the rising tide of the Zionist movement fueled the passion that resulted in mass migrations of Jews out of Europe and back to the land which was formerly Israel’s.

-Almost six years after the Balfour Declaration, a second major proclamation was made by the British government and the League of Nations, which would forever change the landscape in the Middle East.
-The British Mandate for Palestine was issued on September 29th, 1923, and it was part of much larger mandates in the Treaty of Versailles enacted after World War I to manage the newly conquered lands.
-These mandates sought to develop the terms for administering the territories defeated in the war, especially in the region from the Mediterranean Sea in the west to Persia in the east.
-The mandates included maps for creation of new states from Palestine to Mesopotamia, which made up the region previously ruled by the Ottomans.
+Almost six years after the Balfour Declaration was issued, a second major proclamation was made by the British government and the League of Nations, which would forever change the landscape in the Middle East.
+This new document, entitled the British Mandate for Palestine, was issued on September 29th, 1923, and it became part of the much larger mandates within the Treaty of Versailles, which was enacted after World War I to manage the newly conquered lands and maintain peace.
+These mandates sought to develop the terms for administering the territories that were defeated in the war, not just in Europe, but in the region from the Mediterranean Sea in the west to Persia in the east.
+The mandates included maps for the creation of new states with defined boundaries from Palestine to Mesopotamia, which primarily made up the region previously ruled by the Ottomans.

-The British Mandate for Palestine created the possibility that the Jews could return to their own partitioned portion of land directly within their original homeland.
+For the first time since 70 AD when Israel was destroyed by the Roman Empire and its people scattered among the nations, the British Mandate for Palestine created the possibility that the Jews could return to their own partitioned portion of land directly within their original homeland.
 With the British and the League of Nations in charge of dividing up the land throughout the Middle East, the Jews were suddenly left in a position where they could return to Palestine and escape the persecution they experienced in Europe and other regions.